-504 Plan Procedures: A student is entitled to FAPE and may be entitled to Section 504 accommodations if he or she has a physical or mental impairment that substantially limits one or more major life activities.
-That is to say, for students experiencing difficulty in the classroom and for whom there is the suspicion of a disability should initially be referred to the CPS.
-The CPS will follow all established CPS procedures and determine if appropriate to refer for possible 504 Plan services.
+504 Plan Procedures:

+A student is entitled to FAPE and may be entitled to Section 504 accommodations if he or she has a physical or mental impairment that substantially limits one or more major life activities.
+That is to say, for students experiencing difficulty in the classroom and for whom there is the suspicion of a disability should initially be referred to the SST.
+The SST will follow all established SST procedures and determine if appropriate to refer for possible 504 Plan services.

 The eligibility/ineligibility is based on a variety of sources.
-504 Eligibility sources may include teacher observations, information from parents, and information from medical providers, standardized test scores, grades, or other pertinent information.
-The school will contact the Sponsor to schedule Section 504 eligibility meetings.
+504 Eligibility sources may include teacher observations, information from parents, information from medical providers, standardized test scores, grades, or other pertinent information.
 Parents must receive notice of the Section 504 meeting and be invited to attend.
 Parents and students should be encouraged to attend the meeting and provide input that would help the committee in making decisions.
 Section 504 teams that convene for annual or interim meetings should consist of the parents, the student, the school administrator or designee, and school personnel who are familiar with the student, such as the student's teacher or counselor.

-Federal and State Reports:Unless otherwise exempted by Chapter 1002, Florida Statutes, the School will complete federal, state and any other reports deemed necessary in accordance with the timelines and specifications of the Sponsor and the State Department of Education.
+Federal and State Reports: Unless otherwise exempted by Chapter 1002, Florida Statutes, the School will complete federal, state and any other reports deemed necessary in accordance with the time-lines and specifications of the Sponsor and the State Department of Education.